-This conclusion is impossible to miss in the 15th Annual Demographia International Housing Affordability Survey, released on January 20 by the Frontier Centre for Public Policy, a think tank based in the Canadian prairie provinces.
-Written by economists Wendell Cox and Hugh Pavletich, the survey shows culpable city officials insist on “smart-growth” central planning and tight housing regulations.
+This conclusion is impossible to miss in the 15th Annual Demographia International Housing Affordability Survey, released Jan.
+20 by the Frontier Centre for Public Policy, a think tank based in the Canadian prairie provinces.
+Written by economists Wendell Cox and Hugh Pavletich, the survey shows that culpable city officials insist on “smart-growth” central planning and tight housing regulations.

 Their survey covers the Anglosphere: Australia, Canada, Hong Kong, Ireland, New Zealand, Singapore, the United Kingdom, and the United States.
 It ranks 90 cities of more than 1 million residents in the eight countries according to the price-to-income ratio (PIR), also known as the median multiple.